kantarsifo/kantar-sifo-mobile-analytics-pod/Documentation/Readme.md

 ## Release notes (latest; see `release-notes.txt` for more)

+5.1.1
+- Fix memory leak that occurred in some specific scenarios.
+- Add app version info to tags and cookie.

 5.1.0
 - Optional setting (enableSystemIdentifierTracking) introduced to give app developers control over whether system identifiers can be used or not.
 - Bug fixes